ogiaAayush/E-Portfolio/README.md

 - Blog / Testimonials

 ## Pages
-- Home:
+- Home
       - An introduction, contact information and bio
       - Work Experiences
       - Education
       - Licenses & Certifications
       - Testimonial / Recommendations from colleagues, supervisors, or clients

-- Projects:
+- Projects
       - Utilizes bootstrap cards to display projects
       - Each project has links to its source code

-- Connect:
+- Connect
       - Display of a complete resume
       - The resume has an onClick() function to download the file as PDF or WORD
       - Links to professional accounts like LinkedIn, GitHub

-- Blog:
+- Blog
       - Professional articles, volunteer work, contributions to open-source projects

 ## Technologies Used